 Paper: You must choose an article on a topic in evolutionary genetics.
 You will then research the literature on the topic of the article, and write a paper about it, summarizing the relevant literature.

-The paper is due one week before the presentation, so that I can grade it and get it back to you at the next class, so you have time to make revisions to your presentation based on my suggestions.
-If you turn it in later than that, but before your presentation, I can't guarantee that I'll read it in time to give you suggestions for your presentation; as a result, you might end up saying something stupid and embarrassing in front of your classmates.
-If you turn it in the day of your presentation or later, I will penalize you two points per day.
-The paper is worth 30 percent of your grade.
+I'd like to have the paper one week before the presentation, so that I can grade it and get it back to you at the next class, so you have time to make revisions to your presentation based on my suggestions.
+You can turn it in any time up to the day of your presentation, but I can't guarantee that I'll read it in time to give you suggestions for your presentation; as a result, you might end up saying something stupid and embarrassing in front of your classmates.
+If you turn it after your presentation, I will penalize you two points per day.
+The paper is worth 32 percent of your grade.

 In addition to turning in the printed version of the paper, you must e-mail it to me.
 The file can be in any format (Word, OpenOffice, Pages, pdf, plain text, etc.), and the name of the file must be your name (such as "JaneStudent.doc").
 Unfortunately, I have had several cases of plagiarism in the past in this assignment.
 If I suspect your paper is plagiarized, the file will make it easier to search the web for matching sentences.

 Your paper should identify the major question the article was trying to answer, summarize any previous papers which posed that question or tried to answer it, and summarize what more recent papers have said about the paper under discussion.
 If appropriate, you should also describe any techniques used in the paper that are new to the class and are important for understanding the paper.
 You should do a thorough job of researching the literature; see the Guide to Biological Literature for help.